Maintenance Links

 Central Park Woodland Restoration

-The City is partnering with Hennepin County to perform woodland, savanna, and prairie restoration on 13 acres of land located in Central Park northwest of the intersection of W 106th St and Humboldt Ave S. The work will begin in November 2023 and is expected to be completed in fall 2025.
+The City is partnering with Hennepin County to perform woodland, savanna, and prairie restoration on 13 acres of land located in Central Park northwest of the intersection of W 106th St and Humboldt Ave S. The work began in November 2023 and is expected to be completed in fall 2025.

 - Reduce cover and occurrences of woody and herbaceous invasive plant species.